 If your are taking your class in-person, please arrive 10 to 15 minutes early for your first class session for check-in.
 The Computer Education & Training Center is located at 12837 Flushing Meadows, St. Louis, MO 63131.
 Day class check-in for in-person classes begins at 8:00 a.m.
 Go to the registration area on the first floor in the center of the building to find out the computer lab for your class.

 Course fees include all parking charges for courses.
 No permit is required for parking at the Computer Education & Training Center in West County.

 Parking can be accessed off Flushing Meadows Drive or two entrances off Hidden Creek Court.
 Parking is available both in front and behind the building.
 Handicap-accessible parking is located at the front of the building.

 You will be given an hour for lunch.
-Restaurants are located nearby (within a 5- to 10-minute drive).
+If you are taking the class in-person at our West County facility, restaurants are located nearby (within a 5- to 10-minute drive).
 There are vending machines and a small student lounge in the building for eating lunch.

 No child-care facilities are available.
 Children who are not registered for a class cannot accompany students to classes or be left unattended at the facilities during classes.

 The University of Missouri complies with the Americans with Disabilities Act of 1990.
 Persons requiring auxiliary aids should contact the Director of Disability Access Services, (314) 516-5228, at least two weeks prior to the first class session for assessment and assistance.

 Frequently Asked Questions